Reciprocity Guide

 Reciprocity is a mutual exchange of privileges.
 Law schools use reciprocity to provide reasonable access to their career resources for law students and graduates from other law schools who agree to provide similar access and services.

 It is important to remember, however, that reciprocity is only one method in the job search process.
-Individuals seeking jobs outside of the Washington, DC, Virginia, and Maryland area must explore many sources for finding employment, including local advertisements; local, state and national bar associations; job banks and networks; the Internet; reference publications; alumni networks; and other networking opportunities.
+Individuals seeking jobs outside of the Washington, D.C., Virginia, and Maryland area must explore many sources for finding employment, including local advertisements; local, state and national bar associations; job banks and networks; the Internet; reference publications; alumni networks; and other networking opportunities.

 Reciprocity Steps for Scalia Law Students & Alumni